apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

 SparkGLRM is a Spark package for modeling and fitting generalized low rank models (GLRMs).
-GLRMs model a matrix by two low rank matrices, and include many well known models in data analysis, such as principal components analysis (PCA), matrix completion, robust PCA, nonnegative matrix factorization, k-means, and many more.
+GLRMs model a matrix by two low rank matrices, and include many well known models in machine learning, such as principal components analysis (PCA), matrix completion, robust PCA, nonnegative matrix factorization, k-means, and many more.